Annihilator (ring theory): Definitions

 It is the set of all elements of R that "annihilate" S (the elements for which S is a torsion set).
 Subsets of right modules may be used as well, after the modification of "sr = 0" in the definition.

 The annihilator of a single element x is usually written AnnR(x) instead of AnnR({x}).
 If the ring R can be understood from the context, the subscript R can be omitted.

-Since R is a module over itself, S may be taken to be a subset of R itself, and since R is both a right and a left R module, the notation must be modified slightly to indicate the left or right side.
+Since R is a module over itself, S may be taken to be a subset of R itself, and since R is both a right and a left R-module, the notation must be modified slightly to indicate the left or right side.
 Usually $\ell.\!\mathrm{Ann}_R(S)\,$ and $r.\!\mathrm{Ann}_R(S)\,$ or some similar subscript scheme are used to distinguish the left and right annihilators, if necessary.

 If M is an R-module and Ann_{R}(M) = 0, then M is called a faithful module.

 Properties

-If S is a subset of a left R module M, then Ann(S) is a left ideal of R.

-If S is a submodule of M, then AnnR(S) is even a two-sided ideal: (ac)s = a(cs) = 0, since cs is another element of S.
+If S is a subset of a left R-module M, then Ann(S) is a left ideal of R. If S is not just a subset but also a submodule of M, then AnnR(S) is moreover a two-sided ideal: (ac)s = a(cs) = 0, since cs is another element of S.

 If S is a subset of M and N is the submodule of M generated by S, then in general AnnR(N) is a subset of AnnR(S), but they are not necessarily equal.
 If R is commutative, then the equality holds.

-M may be also viewed as a R/AnnR(M)-module using the action $\overline{r}m:=rm\,$.
-Incidentally, it is not always possible to make an R module into an R/I module this way, but if the ideal I is a subset of the annihilator of M, then this action is well-defined.
-Considered as an R/AnnR(M)-module, M is automatically a faithful module.
+An R-module M may be also viewed as an R/AnnR(M)-module using the action $\overline{r}m:=rm\,$.
+It is not always possible to make an R-module into an R/I-module this way, but if the ideal I is a subset of the annihilator of M, then this action is well-defined.
+The module M is always faithful when considered as an R/AnnR(M)-module.